-Telemedicine/telehealth does not exempt providers from any of the service requirements or record keeping as set forth in the Medicaid Behavioral Health Services Provider Manual.
-Additional record keeping is mandated for use during the COVID-19 declared emergency as described further in this bulletin.
-LDH will not waive licensure or accreditation requirements for agencies providing MHR services.
-Providers must meet agency and staff qualifications and requirements for delivering MHR services, as established in the Medicaid Behavioral Health Services Provider Manual.
-Licensed mental health practitioners providing services in MHR agencies must also follow rules and regulations established by their respective professional licensing boards.
-While program requirements for the number or percentage of face-to-face contacts for MHR services may be met with the use of telehealth, these temporary measures still require adherence to other requirements that apply to the service delivered, as they would when delivered in-person.
+Telemedicine/telehealth does not exempt providers from any of the service requirements orrecord keeping as set forth in the Medicaid Behavioral Health Services Provider Manual.

+Additional record keeping is mandated during the COVID-19 declared emergency as described further in this bulletin.
+LDH will not waive licensure or accreditation requirements for agenciesproviding OP-SUD treatment services.
+Providers must meet agency and staff qualifications andrequirements for delivering OP-SUD treatment services, as established in the Medicaid Behavioral Health Services Provider Manual.
+Licensed mental health practitioners providing services in OP-SUD treatment service agencies must also follow rules and regulations established by their respective professional licensing boards.

-Services must be medically necessary to promote the maximum reduction of symptoms and restoration to both child and adult recipients, as determined by a physician or a fully licensed mental health professional (LMHP).
-MHR services include the following Medicaid reimbursable services for all levels of staffing (licensed and non-licensed staff):
+Services must be medically necessary as determined by a physician or a fully licensed mentalhealth professional (LMHP).
+OP-SUD treatment services being expanded to allow telemedicine/telehealth include the Medicaid reimbursable services as listed in the MedicaidBehavioral Health Services Provider Manual across all levels of staffing (licensed and non- licensed staff).